-Hardware of Lenovo K10 Note
+The hardware of Lenovo K10 Note

-Software of Lenovo K10 Note
+The software of Lenovo K10 Note

 There are some unnecessary apps which you can uninstall anyway.
-Over all the UI need an update to settle things down smoothly.
+Overall the UI need an update to settle things down smoothly.

-As we speak, the loudspeaker is not the loudest out there but does a pretty good job, the earpiece is very good compared to the current market.
+As we speak, the loudspeaker is not the loudest out there but does a pretty good job.
+The earpiece is very good compared to the current market.

 Camera: The Triple AI Camera!